zacanger/zeelib/README.md

 Just a load of small utilities.

-For now, documentation is mostly in the comments, or function names.
+There's a full list at the bottom of this file.

+Documentation is mostly just function names.
 Sorry.

 Usage: